focus-editor/focus/LOG.md

 # TODO
-- Move cursor quicker with ctrl+arrows
 - Move viewport with alt+arrows
 - Support tab
 - Remove/replace selection on edits

 - Be able to scroll while holding LMB
-- Figure out how to anti-alias rounded corners
 - Don't put cursor in the weird spot when clicking at the end of file
 - Don't crash if window is resized to 0
 - When dpi changes, adjust viewport position